"No-Deal" Brexit: Key Irish Tax Considerations

 Under Irish law there is a relatively low threshold for the number of days an employee can spend carrying out duties in Ireland before an Irish payroll tax obligation arises.
 Where the presence of an employee in Ireland is not expected to exceed two consecutive years, then provided the total workdays in Ireland does not exceed 60 days during the two year period no requirement to register for Irish payroll taxes should apply.
 However, where this 60 day limit is exceeded within a two year period or where an employee is expected to be in Ireland over three or more consecutive years (regardless of the time spent on each occasion), then a clearance must be obtained from Revenue to avail of an exemption from Irish payroll obligations.

 The obligations imposed on employers in these cases are primarily administrative (provided the relevant conditions are satisfied) but they are important to be aware of as the requirement to obtain clearance applies 30 days from the employee’s commencement of duties in Ireland.
 This time limit can be unintentionally breached quite easily particularly where the pattern of business travel to Ireland may not be known at the outset.
+A more detailed analysis of these provisions is available here.

 Of course, if employees of a UK employer regularly spend time in Ireland carrying on activities on behalf of their UK employer broader corporation tax issues (for example, permanent establishment risk) should be considered.